 These standards have been widely peer-reviewed and represent expectations for approval of Teams providing care to individuals with clefts and craniofacial conditions.

-The ACPA and CPF have established standards for care and have identified the following six components as essential to the quality of care provided by interdisciplinary teams of health care specialists to patients with cleft lip/palate or craniofacial anomalies, regardless of the specific type of disorder:
+The ACPA has established standards for care and have identified the following six components as essential to the quality of care provided by interdisciplinary teams of health care specialists to patients with cleft lip/palate or craniofacial anomalies, regardless of the specific type of disorder:

 - Team Composition